By Raman Sehgal, VP of Marketing at TVision. Originally published in MyTotalRetail.com.

-Between July 15 and August 18, TVision’s always-on, passive measurement systems gathered valuable data about ad viewability.
+Between July 15 and August 18, TVision’s always-on, passive measurement systems gathered valuable data about ad attention.
 The champs during this period?
 HP, Amazon.com, and Ikea.
-Interestingly, while Dell came later in the list, technology tended to creep towards the top for both viewability and attention over more traditional retailers like Macy’s, Old Navy, Target, and Kohl’s.
+Interestingly, while Dell came later in the list, technology tended to creep towards the top for both attention over more traditional retailers like Macy’s, Old Navy, Target, and Kohl’s.

 Just knowing who was on top was interesting enough, but brands want to know more.
 What was resonating with target audiences?
 What was making viewers pay attention?
 We took a hard look at ads from those top three brands — HP, Amazon, and Ikea — to find out.